Roommates + Landlords

 1) Put it in writing—and find out your options

-As soon as you know you want to get out of your lease, notify your landlord or management company in writing.
-A letter sent by registered mail is the most formal method, but you should check your lease for specific communication instructions.
+As soon as you decide to leave before the end of your lease, notify your landlord or management company in writing.
+A letter sent by registered mail is the typical method; however, your lease should provide specific instructions on communication.
 (Don't assume an email suffices.)
-In the letter, you’ll want to explain your situation.
-Be upfront and transparent, and ask what your options are.
+In the termination letter, you'll want to explain your situation.
+Be upfront and transparent, and ask about your options.

 "Some landlords will act reasonably, so always approach them first.
-They may ask you to find a replacement or to give them regular access to the apartment so they can show it to prospective tenants themselves,” says Sam Himmelstein, a longtime tenant rights attorney at the Manhattan law firm Himmelstein, McConnell, Gribben & Joseph (now retired).
+They may ask you to find a replacement or to give them regular access to the apartment so they can show it to prospective tenants themselves," said Sam Himmelstein, a longtime tenant rights attorney at Manhattan law firm Himmelstein, Gribben & Joseph (now retired).

 Given the frequency of lease breaks, many larger landlords have established general rules and procedures, while smaller, independent landlords tend to respond more on a case-by-case basis.

-“Big landlords all have a process because they’ve been asked to do it a thousand times,” says Phil Horigan, founder of Leasebreak, a free listing site for short-term rentals and lease breaks.
-“They’ll say, ‘Sure, we allow it.
-And there’s a very specific way to do it.’”
+"Big landlords all have a process because they've been asked to do it a thousand times," said Phil Horigan, founder of Leasebreak, a free listing site for short-term rentals and lease breaks.
+"They'll say, 'sure, we allow it.
+And there's a very specific way to do it.'"

-“Allow” does not mean “don’t worry about the rent you’re contractually obligated to pay.”
-As long as there’s no lost rent, you may be fine, says Rory Bolger, a broker at Brown Harris Stevens.
-For instance, a larger landlord may have another renter who needs to relocate or even another apartment with dates and terms that suit your needs.
+Know that "allow" does not mean "don't worry about the rent you're contractually obligated to pay."
+As long as there's no lost rent, you may be fine, said Rory Bolger, a broker at Brown Harris Stevens.
+For instance, a larger landlord may have another renter who needs to relocate.

-Other landlords might let you out with a fee, and some management companies will let you break the lease penalty-free if you move into another building in their network.
+Other landlords might let you out with a fee, while some management companies will let you break the lease penalty-free if you move into another building in their network.

-The goal is to get your landlord to sign a "surrender of lease" agreement containing language that legally releases you from the contract.
+The goal is to get your landlord to sign a "surrender of lease" agreement that contains language legally releasing you from the contract.

 2) Find another tenant to take on the lease

-You're not off the hook, even if you know someone who wants to move into your place.
+Even if you know someone who wants to move into your place, you're not in the clear just yet.

 Most landlords want to approve new tenants, holding them to the same financial criteria and other screening processes you faced when signing the lease.
-These requirements typically include earning 40 times the monthly rent annually, a clean credit history, and proof of employment.
+These requirements typically include earning an annual salary of 40 times the monthly rent, a clean credit history, and proof of employment.

-A landlord can withhold consent if they provide a valid reason for the refusal.
-This might be related to the new tenant's financial history or how the apartment will be used—for example, as a therapist's office.
+A landlord can withhold consent if they provide a valid reason for the refusal, which might be related to the new tenant's financial history or how the apartment will be used—for example, as a therapist's office.

-The Met Council on Housing, a NYC tenant’s rights organization, has a guide to what constitutes a reasonable or unreasonable refusal.
-Their site also outlines your right to suggest another qualified tenant to take your place if you intend to leave your apartment permanently, which is called an assignment.
+The Met Council on Housing, a NYC tenant's rights organization, has a guide to what constitutes a reasonable or unreasonable refusal.
+Their site also outlines your right to suggest another qualified tenant to take your place if you intend to leave your apartment permanently, a process known as an assignment.

-In this arrangement, the landlord can assign the lease to the new tenant and then release you from your responsibilities.
-Once you submit the qualified replacement, the landlord must act within 30 days—and give a reasonable explanation if they turn down a proposed tenant.
+In this arrangement, the landlord can agree to assign the lease to the new tenant and then release you from your responsibilities.
+Once you submit the qualified replacement, the landlord must act within 30 days—and provide a reasonable explanation if they turn down a proposed tenant.

 Under NYC housing law, you have a similar right to request to sublet your apartment if you live in a building with at least four units.
-If the landlord doesn’t respond to your request within 30 days—or 30 days of receiving any additional information the landlord has requested—then that is considered consent by default.
+Again, the landlord is required to respond to your request within 30 days—or 30 days of receiving any additional information the landlord has requested; a failure to do is considered consent by default.

-However, Himmelstein points out that you are still responsible for all the lease obligations, including the rent, with a sublet.
+With a sublet, however, you are still responsible for all the lease obligations, including the rent, according to Himmelstein.

-“And if the landlord reasonably refuses to consent—and it is often unclear what that looks like—the tenant cannot proceed with the subletting.
-If the landlord unreasonably refuses to consent to the sublet, then you can proceed with the subletting, but the landlord might challenge it in court,” he says.
+"And if the landlord reasonably refuses to consent to the assignment—and it is often unclear what that looks like—the tenant cannot proceed with the assignment.
+If the landlord unreasonably refuses to consent to the sublet, then you can proceed with the subletting, but the landlord might challenge it in court," Himmelstein added.

 3) Avoid breaking your lease in winter, if possible

-The slowest time for rentals is November through February or March, so if you need to break your lease, it’s more complicated to do so in winter.
+The slowest time for rentals is November through February or March, so breaking your lease will be more complicated during this period.
 First, you and your landlord will find it much easier to get a replacement tenant in the summer.
-Secondly, Horigan says rents can be anywhere from 10 to 30 percent lower in winter, and the landlord may have to offer more concessions to fill the place.
+Secondly, Horigan said rents can be anywhere from 10 to 30 percent lower in winter, and the landlord may have to offer more concessions to fill the place.

-“Generally, an environment when rent prices are increasing is a better time to break your lease because landlords are incentivized to get new tenants sooner at higher prices,” Horigan says.
+"Generally, an environment where rent prices are increasing is a better time to break your lease because landlords are incentivized to get new tenants sooner at higher prices," Horigan said.

-It may also depend on how many similar units the landlord is trying to rent.
-Bolger says sometimes adding another unit to the market is costly for the landlord: “If a building has five one-bedroom units available for July and you are going to throw another one in the mix, that doesn’t help the landlord at all,” he says.
+"If a building has five one-bedroom units available for July and you are going to throw another one in the mix, that doesn't help the landlord at all," Bolger said.

-Note that most people start looking for a place to rent 60 days in advance and up to 90 days on full-service luxury apartments.
-“The best starting place is to have the apartment marketed 60 days before a lease break,” Bolger says.
+Note that most people start looking for a place to rent as early as two or three months in advance.
+"The best starting place is to have the apartment marketed 60 days before a lease break," Bolger said.

 What to know about your security deposit

 As a result of changes to the rent laws in 2019, landlords must do what they can to find a tenant to replace you.
-The aim is to incentivize both tenant and landlord in equal measure.
-That means your security deposit isn’t necessarily at risk.
+The aim is to incentivize both tenants and landlords in equal measure.
+Therefore, your security deposit isn't necessarily at risk.

 Keep in mind that landlords need to provide you with a walk-through at the end of a tenancy, itemize any damage, allow you to make any repairs, and pay you your money back, less any repair costs, within 14 days of the tenancy end.
 If that isn't done, a landlord forfeits any right to your security deposit.